 1. Charles University in Prague is a public university established in 1348 in the capital.
 It is the largest medical school in Prague.
 It offers bachelor’s, master's and doctoral degrees.
 The university offers courses in English in medicine, dentistry and pharmacy.
 Yet, if you don’t feel prepared enough, you can enrol for their 5-month premedical programme.
 Here, you will be able to study medicine in a 6-year programme at the cost of .

 If your choice is to study dentistry, then your course will last 5 years and will also cost around €21,050 per year.
 The pharmacy course also lasts 5 years, and it costs €7.600 per year.

 No matter which path you take, you will receive a high-standard education and a diploma that will be recognised worldwide.

 To apply to this university, you will need a secondary education and a school-leaving certificate.

-The next step is attending an oral interview in English to evaluate your motivation to study and English proficiency.
+The next step is attending an entry interview in English to assess your study motivation and English proficiency.
 The last step is passing the entrance exam in general Chemistry, Biology and Physics.

 Also, before applying for a programme, you can enrol in their preparatory classes.
-Each of the courses provides a high-level education preparing you for the true medicine world.
+Each course provides a high-level education preparing you for the true medicine world.

 Applying for medicine and dentistry requires you to pass an entrance examination consisting of 3 separate tests in biology, chemistry, and physics or maths.